 Possibly justified in that while he definitely has the smarts to plan things out like an entire battle plan of death traps, Kevin is still a kid who can't think rationally in the heat of the moment when danger confronts him rather than vice versa.
 Remember, in the first movie he knew from the second act on the bandits wanted to rob his house, but he wouldn't tell the police note and when he finally did, he still told them the house next door was being robbed and tried to lure the bandits into that house, which was when his plan went awry because he feared they would send him to prison for shoplifting a toothbrush that he didn't mean to shoplift.

-Roger Ebert's review of Key Exchange gave us the (possible) origin of the term: "The movie comes dangerously close to exhibiting an Idiot Plot, defined as a plot that would be over in five minutes if everyone in it were not an idiot."
+Roger Ebert's review of Key Exchange quotes almost word-for-word the textbook definition the term: "The movie comes dangerously close to exhibiting an Idiot Plot, defined as a plot that would be over in five minutes if everyone in it were not an idiot."

 Not to mention Ebert's page quote on the Idiot Plot main page on Narrow Margin.

 Killing American Style would have been a much shorter film if most of the characters had an ounce of intelligence.
 The most glaring moments would have to be the villain sending the protagonist out unsupervised to do errands for him under threat of his family getting executed and the protagonist never asking the police for help.
 This happens two times.
 However, the main plot would have never happened if the police officers driving the prison bus carrying the main villain hadn't stopped to help a seemingly innocuous bystander and get killed for their efforts without effectively defending themselves.